-Any of many trees and shrubs of the genus Psidium (myrtle family), native to the New World tropics.
-The two important species are common guava (P. guajava) and cattley, or strawberry, guava (P. littorale or P. cattleianum).
-The sweet pulp of the common guava fruit has a musky, sometimes pungent odour.
-The pulp of the strawberry guava fruit has a strawberry-like flavour.
+This is any of many trees and shrubs of a genus that is native to the New World tropics.
+The two important species are common guava and cattley, or strawberry, guava.
+The sweet pulp of the common guava fruit has a musky, sometimes pungent odor.
+The pulp of the strawberry guava fruit has a strawberry-like flavor.
 Guavas are processed into jams, jellies, and preserves.
-Fresh guavas are rich in vitamins A, B, and C; they are eaten raw or sliced and are served as desserts.
+Fresh guavas are rich in vitamins A, B, and C. They are eaten raw, sliced, and are often served in desserts.